-These upscale properties don’t come on the market too often, but if you are lucky enough to find one available to buy, chances are that it will cost a million dollars or a more (as of this writing in October 2016).
+These upscale properties don’t come on the market too often, but if you are lucky enough to find one available to buy, chances are that it will cost over 1.6 million or a more (as of this writing in 2022).

 The 7th annual Egyptian Festival of San Jose is later this month, August 22nd and 23rd, in Campbell.
 It is hosted every year at the St. George and St. Joseph Coptic Orthodox Church.
 The church is also a great place for those who appreciate architecture, as it is the only church in Northern California which features Coptic architecture.